grdlo/Template-NodeJS-API/README.md

 # NodeJS API Template

-This template provide a full base for starting an API project, it containe a full working authentification system and a full working user routes system with Role
+This template provide you a full base for starting an API project, it contain a full working authentification system and a full working user routes system with Role

 ## Summury